Access to open banking APIs at

 client_id, for use

-in obtention of OAuth 2 access tokens, and a
+in obtention of OAuth 2 access tokens.
+The registration can also be updated

 Sandbox API Access

 For technical qualification of workflows and APIs, a sandbox environment is

 Qualified Third Party Service Providers - in that case, the registration process is the same as the one for the Production Environment - with the caveat that, on the Sandbox Environment, a qualified TPP may also register scopes and then use APIs that do not match their authorized role according to the NCA;